GreenGraf/how-much-do-you-know/README.md

 ### Code

-* HTML and CSS tips from [Mozilla](https://developer.mozilla.org) developer documentation.
+* HTML, CSS and JavaScript tips from [Mozilla](https://developer.mozilla.org) developer documentation.
-* HTML and CSS tips from [CSS Tricks](https://css-tricks.com/).
-* HTML and CSS tips from [Stack Overflow](https://stackoverflow.com/).
+* HTML, CSS and JavaScript [Stack Overflow](https://stackoverflow.com/).
 * HTML and CSS tips from [W3Schools](https://www.w3schools.com/).

 ### Content

+* The core JavaScript was adopted from James Quick's tutorial on Udemy [Quiz App Tutorial](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/).
+* The API for the quiz was taken from [Quiz API](https://quizapi.io/)
 * The icons used in the footer are from [Font Awesome](https://fontawesome.com/)
-* The favicon was generated using [Favicon.io](https://favicon.io/favicon-generator/)
-* The hamburger menu was created originally by https://dev.to/ljcdev/hamburger-css-no-js-2dfa
-* The navbar styles were helped by this YouTube video: https://www.youtube.com/watch?v=W-nIX17Gg-Q&t=97s&ab_channel=AngelaDelise
-* The code for the block quote was taken from here: https://codepen.io/cliftwalker/pen/XJaEXY
-* This post on Stack Overflow helped me with responsiveness: https://stackoverflow.com/questions/61150660/how-to-make-image-responsive-in-flexbox-with-set-width
-* My inspiration for the footer came from this design: https://www.awwwards.com/inspiration/niarra-travel-footer

-### Media

-* The photos of the bike were the kayak were downloaded from [Pexels](https://www.pexels.com/) from [Daniel Frank](https://www.pexels.com/@fr3nks?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) and [Lisa Fotios](https://www.pexels.com/@fotios-photos?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) respectively
-* The image of the boat was taken from here: https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.viator.com%2Fen-IE%2Ftours%2FKillarney%2FBOAT-ON-LAKES-OF-KILLARNEY-AND-NATIONAL-PARK%2Fd911-3544P7&psig=AOvVaw1iZN_W6uHkQmhLBgvlhkD4&ust=1642785295412000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCKjUk6nqwPUCFQAAAAAdAAAAABAI
-* All other images used are my own.